 For any additional questions, please contact jeanne.paquette [at] mcgill.ca (Jeanne Paquette) or william.minarik [at] mcgill.ca (William Minarik).

-Students accepted in U0 should register for courses to complete their Freshman program requirements.
-For Geology, Planetary Sciences and Earth System Sciences, you must prioritize CHEM 110 and CHEM 120, PHYS 131 and PHYS 142 (in exceptional cases, PHYS 101, PHYS 102 may be used instead), MATH 139 (or MATH 140), MATH 141 and MATH 133.
+A: Students accepted in U0 should register for courses to complete their Freshman program requirements.
+As preparation for the Geology, Planetary Sciences and Earth System Sciences, you must prioritize CHEM 110 and CHEM 120, PHYS 131 and PHYS 142 (in exceptional cases, PHYS 101, PHYS 102 may be used instead), MATH 139 (or MATH 140), MATH 141 and MATH 133.

 Other U0 courses to consider:

 - ESYS 104 is a broad introduction to Earth System Science but not a formal prerequisite to any EPSC or ESYS course or program.

 - COMP 202 is useful if you have no programming experience.

 - If you are interested in the history of life, BIOL 111 is recommended background.